hal/model-graph/README.md

     | /subsystem=datasources/data-source=*             | data-source |
     | /subsystem=mail/mail-session=default/server=imap | server=imap |

     There's a `singleton` flag you can use to explicitly query for (non-)singleton resources.
 Child resources have a `CHILD_OF` relationship with their parent.
 If a resource declares a capability, there's a `DECLARES_CAPABILITY` relationship.
-Finally the resource has a `HAS_ATTRIBUTE` relationship with its attributes and a `PROVIDES` relationship with its operations..
+Finally the resource has a `HAS_ATTRIBUTE` relationship with its attributes and a `PROVIDES` relationship with its operations.

 1. Attribute